tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 05/31/2021: Continuing with styling highlights and the rest of the page.

-06/02/2021: used a transitions generator for Events section list items; https://makingcss.com/transition
+06/02/2021: used a transitions generator for Events section list items; I love flex box and grid.
+It has made sizing the sections more easier. https://makingcss.com/transition